Factorized Binary Search: change point detection in the network structure of multivariate high-dimensional time series: Results

-Across all simulations we find that the Hausdorff distance for FaBiSearch is lower than for NCPD (see Table \ref{tab:FaBiSearchNCPDResultsTABLE} in the Appendix), indicating that the change points detected by FaBiSearch are closer to the true change points, hence, FaBiSearch outperforms NCPD.
+Across all simulations except Simulations 1 and 7, we find that the Hausdorff distance for FaBiSearch is lower than for NCPD, (see Table \ref{tab:simresultstable} in the Appendix), indicating that the change points detected by FaBiSearch are closer to the true change points, hence, FaBiSearch outperforms NCPD on another metric.
 We also assessed the efficacy of NMF in estimating networks between each pair of change points (or stationary block) in the simulations.
 To this end, for each iteration of each simulation, we first detected the change points and hence each stationary block using FaBiSearch.
-Then for each stationary block, we estimated the network as described in Section~\ref{section:networkestimation} where we specified the true number of clusters, $K_{0}$, as the cutoff point for the resulting tree.
+Then for each stationary block, we estimated the network using our method described in Section \ref{section:networkestimation} where we specified the true number of clusters, $K_{0}$, as the cutoff point for the resulting tree.
 Since these adjacency matrices are symmetric, we quantified the difference between the true adjacency matrix and the NMF calculated adjacency matrix by calculating the percent overlap of the off-diagonal elements.
-These results are shown in Table 2 (in the Supplementary Materials).
+The results are shown in Table \ref{tab:SIMgraphingresults} (in the Appendix).
 The method performs well and can recover the true network structure between change points across all simulations.